zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 ## Choosing the Server Installation Type

-1. In the **Installation Type** window, select one of the following three installation types in the wizard:
+1. In the **Installation Type** window, select one of the following three installation types in the Wizard:

 Type | Description
 ---|---